npalm/action-docs/README.md

 # Action docs

-This cli let you generate, and update document for GitHub actions based on the action definition yml.
+A clie to generate, and update documentation for GitHub actions based on the action definition yml.

 ## TL;DR